chomboon6437984/EMG-processing-CNN/README.md

 # CNN model training/testing
   - this code will use the filtered signal from signal processing procedure
   - the data from filtered signal will be collect and devide in to 3 csv files named "train_set.csv","valid_set.csv" and "test_data.csv"
   - the class data files are also created in csv files named "class_tr.csv" and "calss_te.csv"
+  - then open the python code file names " CNN_EMG "
   - then, you can run it all the cells
   - this process compose off data reshape to be compatible with CNN model
   - next, define CNN model architecture